Kwoun Sun-tae: Kashima Antlers

-When it was later revealed that Jeonbuk would be refused entry into the 2017 AFC Champions League after an additional review into their 2013 bribery scandal, Kwoun eventually accepted an offer of a three year contract from J-League champions Kashima Antlers.
+When it was later revealed that Jeonbuk would be refused entry into the 2017 AFC Champions League after an additional review into their 2013 bribery scandal, Kwoun eventually accepted an offer of a three-year contract from J-League champions Kashima Antlers.

 Kwoun was not first-choice goalkeeper with Kashima in his first season, despite being given the number one shirt, as long term servant of the club Hitoshi Sogahata retained the main goalkeeping duties.
-He was however in goal for the season-opener, as Kwoun won his first trophy with Kashima in his first game after they lifted the 2017 Japanese Super Cup with a 3-2 win over Urawa Red Diamonds.
+He was however in goal for the season-opener, as Kwoun won his first trophy with Kashima in his first game after they lifted the 2017 Japanese Super Cup with a 3–2 win over Urawa Red Diamonds.
 In the 2018 season, Kwoun became first choice goalkeeper and was part of the squad that won the 2018 AFC Champions League – the third time he was won that competition.
 Kashima were only the third side from Japan to win the title.
 Much like the 2016 final, Kwoun played magnificently, keeping a clean sheet in both legs against Persepolis.
 He was rewarded with the player of the week award for his heroics in the second leg after making 6 saves and topping the player ratings.

 Kwoun continued to be an ever present part of the team during the 2019 season, but from the 2020 season team-mate Yuya Oki started the majority of games for Kashima in place of Kwoun.
 With a change in management for Kashima in the 2022 season, Kwoun was back to being first-choice goalkeeper and played the majority of games for the club throughout the season.

+In the 2023 season, Kwoun did not make a single appearance for Kashima and announced his retirement at the end of the season.

 International career

 In 2012, Kwoun was called up for international duty but did not play.
-Kwoun made his international debut match for South Korea against Laos on September 3, 2015 and kept a clean sheet.
+Kwoun made his international debut match for South Korea against Laos on September 3, 2015, and kept a clean sheet.
 Kwoun went on to make another four appearances for the national team during the qualification round of the 2018 World Cup, only conceding three goals in total.
-His final international appearance was in a 3-2 defeat to Qatar in June 2017, which led to the sacking of then South Korea manager Uli Stielike.
+His final international appearance was in a 3–2 defeat to Qatar in June 2017, which led to the sacking of then South Korea manager Uli Stielike.
 Unfortunately for Kwoun, Stielke's successor Shin Tae-Yong did not pick him in the squad again and he did not make the final 23 man squad for the World Cup.

+Coaching career

+Kashima Antlers

+Kwoun remained at Kashima Antlers after retirement, having been handed a position on Ranko Popović's coaching staff as an assistant goalkeeping coach.